 phpCache – speed up your website

 There are two ways to cache with PHP – as far as I know -, one is using PEAR’s Cache_lite class.
-There’s an article already about it on Devshed, but since someone already spoiled it and I am not too much of a pear-lover myself (I like wine-berries, oranges and stuff), I’ll talk about phpCache.
-So here we go.
+There’s an article already about it on Devshed, but since someone already spoiled it and I am not too much of a pear-lover myself (I like wine-berries, oranges, and stuff), I’ll talk about phpCache.
+Here we go.

-In this case, phpCache will save the contents of a so called “dynamic website” to the filesystem and read it until the scripts says, “Outdated!”, and regrabs the contents from the database to store them in the filesystem again, and again, and again.
-That’s basically how they all work.
-Basically – without the tech mumbo jumbo!
+It regrabs the contents from the database to store them in the filesystem again, and again, and again.
+That’s how they all work without the tech mumbo jumbo!

 Now that we found out, that we want to cache and since we have the latest package of phpCache handy, let’s hop on the shell and get the magic going.